Shinee: 2011–2012: Japanese debut, The First and Sherlock

 Shinee held a commemorative concert in honor of the successful release of their first Japanese album, The First, at the Tokyo International Forum Hall A on December 24, 2011.
 The live concert took place three times in order to accommodate the 15,000 fans that won a lottery to attend.
 They performed a total of six songs including their Japanese debut singles, "Replay (Kimi wa Boku no Everything)" and "Lucifer", and "To Your Heart".
 On December 28, 2011, Tower Records Japan announced that Shinee had won the Artist of the Year award at the 2011 K-Pop Lovers!
 Awards.
-Shinee's fourth Korean mini album, Sherlock, was released digitally on March 19 and physically on March 21.
+Shinee's fourth Korean extended play, Sherlock, was released digitally on March 19 and physically on March 21.
 Sherlock became the fifth best-selling album of the year in South Korea with over 180,000 copies sold.
 On March 26, 2012, Shinee, alongside their labelmates, became stockholders of SM Entertainment.
 They received 340 shares each (value of around $13,600 for each member).

 The Japanese remake of "Sherlock" was released in Japan on May 16.
 The group started their first Japan nationwide concert tour, Shinee World 2012, on April 25, 2012.
 The tour had a total of 20 concerts in Fukuoka, Sapporo, Nagoya, Osaka, Kobe, Tokyo and Hiroshima.
 Their tour set a record for the most people in attendance for a Korean act's first Japan tour with a total of 200,000 people.
 On May 20, 2012, Shinee participated in the SM Town Live World Tour III alongside their label-mates at Honda Center in Anaheim, California.
 Shinee held their second solo concert, Shinee World II, beginning in Seoul on July 21 and 22 at Olympic Gymnastics Arena.

 Shinee released an original Japanese single, "Dazzling Girl", on October 10, 2012.
 The single sold 97,111 copies in its first week and was chosen to be the theme song for the Japanese TV series Sukkiri.
 On November 19, 2012, along with actor Kim Soo-hyun, Shinee won the Ministry of Culture Award at South Korea's Ministry of Culture, Sports and Tourism and Korea Creative Content Agency's (KOCCA) annual award show, the Korean Popular Culture and Arts Awards, at Seoul Olympic Hall.
 Shinee attended the 2012 Mnet Asian Music Awards in November 2012, which was held in Hong Kong, winning Best Dance Performance – Male Group for their latest Korean single, "Sherlock (Clue + Note)".
 Shinee released their first Japanese ballad single (sixth overall), "1000-nen, Zutto Soba ni Ite...", and the concert video album for their Shinee World 2012 arena tour on December 12, 2012.